-With success a Organize event: Who hasn’t been faced with this task before?
+With success a Organize event: Who has not been faced with this task?
 Successfully organizing and implementing an event is not an easy task.
 Many points must be taken into account.
 This checklist will help you with planning.

 1. Where and when should the event take place?

 One of the most important points is where the event should take place at all.
 This depends, of course, on what kind of event it is and who you want to address.
 For example, potential customers, colleagues, employees, business partners, etc.